Turn fresh spinach and garlic scapes into a super simple green sauce for pasta. It is so quick and easy that boiling the water is the longest part!

 Toss the spinach and scapes into the food processor and pulse it a few times to give it a rough chop.

-Toss in the other ingredients and let’er rip until you have a relatively smooth texture.
+Add the other ingredients and let’er rip until you have a relatively smooth texture.
 Add salt and pepper to your taste and you are in business!

 Now twiddle your thumbs while you wait for the pasta.
 Pride for a job well done is very much encouraged at this stage.